SelrahcD/selrahcd.github.io/_posts/2016-02-27-write-code-for-the-dumbest-person-you-know.md

 As you've been an eye opener to me I hope this words will be an eye opener to you too.

 Go write some code.
 Simple one.

+Whether you clever or not we can discuss on [Twitter](https://twitter.com/selrahcd).
+You can comment below as well.